 In my lifetime, the world’s population will increase from 5 billion to nearly 10 billion people.
-More importantly, we have an opportunity to build sustainable cities that will house this increase in population.
+More importantly, we have the opportunity to build sustainable cities that will house this increase in population.
 According to the United Nations, two-thirds of the world’s population will be living in a city by 2050.
-In sum, many cities will need to experience a phase of redevelopment and new construction to keep up with this growth.
+Many cities will need to be redeveloped and expand their borders to keep up with this growth.

 Undoubtedly, we should take this opportunity to build infrastructure that will serve us well into the future.
 Instead of constructing buildings that will lock us into inefficient fossil fuel consumption, let’s build homes, offices, and downtown areas that are well insulated, use solar energy and are constructed with rainwater (run-off) management best practices.
-If investors, companies, and consumers could all come together to meet the climate challenge, we can make a huge difference.
+If investors, companies, and consumers come together to create a more sustainable economy, we can make a huge difference.

-Conscious Consumerism: Increases the Demand for Sustainable Products
+Conscious Consumerism: Increase the Demand for Sustainable Products

 Reuse, raw material source reduction, and recycling help us divert waste; that would otherwise have been sent to a landfill.
 The question is, how are you helping to reduce your carbon footprint?
 Is a friend’s birthday coming up?
 Give the gift of sustainability with this beautiful and unique upcycled canvas tote.

 Myra’s Bags are made from upcycled canvas tarps and tents.
 The bags measure 11″ W x 13″ H and has a 22″ adjustable strap.